sjaturner/arrange/README.md

 A full list of the controls is listed in the "Flags and Command Line Syntax" section later.

-Worth mentioning is that the controls act heirarchically, everything in the tree structure below the control will have that control applied.
-Those controls can be countermanded further down, if neccessary.
+Worth mentioning is that the controls act hierarchically, everything in the tree structure below the control will have that control applied.
+Those controls can be countermanded further down, if necessary.

 It can be useful to see array indexes, too.
 That's just a command line flag at the moment "-i".